 The e-Invoice initiative in Malaysia is a government-led effort to digitize the invoicing process for businesses.
 It replaces traditional paper or PDF invoices with a standardized, machine-readable format that can be seamlessly integrated with accounting systems and tax authorities.
 The Inland Revenue Board of Malaysia (IRBM) has introduced the MyInvois System, a centralized platform for e-Invoice validation, storage, and sharing.

 E-invoices for large corporations in Malaysia began on August 1, 2024, as part of a phased rollout.
-The e-invoice implementation timeline is structured across three phases based on business turnover:
+The e-invoice implementation timeline is structured across five phases based on business turnover:

 The Inland Revenue Board of Malaysia (IRBM) has introduced a six-month relaxation period for businesses in each phase to ease the transition.
 During this time: